jmuller3140/weather-app/README.md

   Prereqs: Have Node installed, clone repo<br/>
   Step 1: `npm install`<br/>
   Step 2: `npm start` <br/>
+  Step 3: Create .env file<br/>
-  In the .env.example I have provided the URLs for the free apis.
+  I provided a .env.example as a starting point.
+It has the URLs for the free apis .
 The only thing needed to run is a the free appIds.
 You can get it from:<br/>https://openweathermap.org/api<br/>
 and<br/>https://timezonedb.com/register<br/>

 The reason why I ended up using another api was to get the timezone for each city's weather information I was getting back.
 OWM does not provided the timezone or offset of the time in reference to UTC (at least not from what I saw)<br/>

-   Note: I had to change the npm scripts command to `react-scripts --max_old_space_size=4096 start` because by dev server was crashing on start up.
-This may have been possibly due to the giant cityID JSON file from OpenWeatherMap (still trying to figure it out the root of the issue).<br/>
   Everything should work :D

 ## Thought Process